Recommended for you:

 - Carbohydrates: In a high-quality pet food you might see ingredients like barley, soy, and oats.
 These grains help provide your pet with energy and fiber.

 - Mineral and vitamin supplements: Just like humans, dogs and cats require vitamins and minerals for metabolic, digestive, and immune system health.
 Adding vegetables and high-quality grains to pet food provides some of these vitamins and minerals.
 You will likely see antioxidant-rich vitamins E and C, along with essential vitamins like B, A, D, and K. Minerals such as sodium, zinc, phosphorous, and calcium are also found in balanced dog foods.
-If you want to feed your cat or dog a natural pet food, make sure to look for brands like Ideal Balance that are made with natural ingredients, but also contain needed vitamins or supplements.
+If you want to feed your cat or dog a natural pet food, make sure to look for brands like Hill's Science Diet that are made with natural ingredients, but also contain needed vitamins or supplements.
 This will ensure your pet is getting proper nutrition with all of the building blocks to help your pet be healthier.

 - Fats: The right amount of healthy fat is essential to providing energy and maintaining healthy skin.